lokitparas/RPiChromecast/README.md

-# gotubecast
+# RPiChromecast
-gotubecast is a small Go program which you can use to make your own YouTube TV player.
+RPiChromecast is a small Go program which you can use to make your own YouTube TV player.

 It connects to the YouTube Leanback API and generates a text stream providing pairing codes, video IDs, play/pause/seek/volume change commands etc. It doesn't have any dependencies and runs on any of the platforms supported by golang.